Americanish: Release

 The film premiered at CAAMFest on May 23, 2021.
+In January 2023, Sony Pictures International Productions acquired worldwide distribution rights to the film.

 Reception

 The film has a 71% rating on Rotten Tomatoes based on seven reviews.

 Joey Morona of The Plain Dealer gave the film a positive review and wrote, "A celebration of love, life and culture, the film exudes joy and hope.
 What’s more American than that?"

 Sabina Dana Plasse of Film Threat rated the film an 8 out of 10 and wrote that it "examines the good and bad aspects of tradition while exposing the need for acceptance in society."